Safety is Providence's top priority. A safe working environment for our employees is fundamental to our everyday culture.

 - Severability.
 If any provision or portion of this Agreement is declared by a court of competent jurisdiction to be illegal and/or unenforceable, the validity of the remaining terms and provisions shall not be affected, and the rights and obligations of the parties shall be construed and enforced as if the Agreement did not contain the particular term or provision held to be invalid.

 - Safety.
-Contractor shall become familiar with, adhere to, and strictly enforce all rules and regulations established for the project site(s) by Company and/or Client.
-Contractor certifies that it possesses the federal, state, and local permits, licenses, and certifications necessary to practice in the state in which the Work is to be performed and shall perform the Work in a manner consistent with all applicable regulatory and industry standards.
-Contractor understands and acknowledges the potential for contact with hazardous waste or materials in the Scope of Work and certifies that its employees who are to be engaged in the Work have completed health and safety training courses as specified by the Occupational Safety and Health Administration (OSHA), the Environmental Protection Agency (EPA), and respective Chapters 29 and 40 of the Code of Federal Regulations (CFR).
-Contractor shall additionally assure its compliance with Company's/Client's health and safety policies and procedures, site-specific health and safety plans, or other health and safety rules specified for the Work.
+Subcontractor shall become familiar with, adhere to, and strictly enforce all rules and regulations established for the project site(s) by Company and/or Client.
+Subcontractor certifies that it possesses the federal, state, and local permits, licenses, and certifications necessary to practice in the state in which the Work is to be performed and shall perform the Work in a manner consistent with all applicable regulatory and industry standards.
+Subcontractor understands and acknowledges the potential for contact with hazardous waste or materials in the Scope of Work and certifies that its employees who are to be engaged in the Work have completed health and safety training courses as specified by the Occupational Safety and Health Administration (OSHA), the Environmental Protection Agency (EPA), and respective Chapters 29 and 40 of the Code of Federal Regulations (CFR).
+Subcontractor shall additionally assure its compliance with Company's/Client's health and safety policies and procedures, site-specific health and safety plans, or other health and safety rules specified for the Work.

 - Headings.
 The headings of the paragraphs and sections herein are inserted for convenience of reference only and are not intended to be a part of or to affect the meaning or interpretation of this Agreement.

 - Cumulative Remedies.
 The rights and remedies under this Agreement are cumulative and are in addition to and not in substitution for any other rights and remedies available at law or in equity or otherwise.